 There are definite concerns within the drug testing industry about how these changes are going to impact the ability to continue workplace drug testing.
 Continuing drug testing is imperative, though the idea of just testing for marijuana and/or alcohol is becoming outdated.
 Continue testing for them, but going forward, a full panel of drugs may be a more effective manner of testing.

 While each state is creating its own rules and regulations regarding drug testing and collection processes, one thing is still going to be vital.
 Companies are still going to be liable for safety-sensitive positions that may cause accidents.
 Testing within these groups is ultimately going to keep both employees and the public safer.

-As more states legalize and lessen restrictions on drugs, the testing industry is going to go through changes.
+As Oregon legalizes most drugs, more states are legalizing and lessening restrictions on drugs, the testing industry is going to go through changes.
 We are here to help our clients navigate these new waters and keep you up to date on any new regulations and changes coming your way.